 This stand-out building is located within the bounds of historic "Bloomfield", a 6th generation grazing property that dates back to 1862, just a few years before British troops departed Colonial Australia.
 It is distinctive for its 5000 acres of sweeping pastures, rolling hills and trout-rich lakes.
-At least 60 species of birds have been noted here, including 9 of the 12 endemic birds of Tasmania.
-The accommodation itself is nestled within the working farm, and on the shores of four lakes well stocked with Rainbow Trout, Wild Brown Trout and Brook Trout perfect for fly fishing.
+At least 60 species of birds have been noted here, including 7 of the 12 endemic birds of Tasmania.
+The accommodation itself is nestled within the working farm, and on the shores of four lakes well stocked with Rainbow Trout, Wild Brown Trout, Brook Trout and Tiger Trout, perfect for fly fishing.
 The characteristic 28 gates building has been dedicated to offering premium, spacious accommodation for up to six people.
-Nothing has been overlooked during a complete refurbishment, transforming it from its former life initially as our stables and grain lofts, then later as shearers' quarters.
+Nothing has been overlooked during a complete refurbishment, transforming it from its former life initially as stables and grain lofts, then later as shearers' quarters.
 Opened in October 2011, this unique and tranquil accommodation in Tasmania is now yours to discover.

 Originally stables and grain lofts, the distinctive 28 gates building was hastily converted in 1967 to shearers' quarters after bushfires swept through the property and destroyed the existing quarters shortly before shearing.
 Recently, owners Susie and Michael Parsons converted the building once more, this time a complete refurbishment affords visitors, a luxury farm stay experience beyond the tallest stories of any of its former occupants.